13wealth/WEDE5020_WEBDev/README.md

 ---

+**Section 1 of Part 3 of the PoE is contained in **[v1.4.0 - v1.4.3]**
-The first thing to do before intergrating our website to the final PoE requirements is to clean our current code and fix all pages to standard code for head and footer.
-This is done in [v1.4.0 - v1.4.3]
+Before integrating our website with the final PoE requirements, the first step is to clean up the current code and ensure that all pages have standardized head and footer sections.

 ## [v1.4.3] – 2025-11-18
 - Global text styling applied across all pages.
 - Images added to the About Us page.
 - Updated typography for better readability and consistency site-wide.

 ## [v1.4.2] – 2025-11-18
 - Global card styling with dotted borders.
 - Faded bee decorations on cards using CSS pseudo-elements.
 - `.card-decorated` class to apply the style to multiple card types.